norm/home/README.markdown

 So I thought I would break this out into its own project which can be more easily forked as a starting point without then needing to delete all of my stuff.

+Yes, it _is_ very over-engineered.
+Thanks for noticing.

 -- Mark Norman Francis.